TheMilkies/rut/README.md

 cd rut
 ```

-Now configure it as you'd like, edit the `hardcoded_users.conf` file:
+Now configure it as you'd like, edit the `users.conf` file:
 ```c
 //{username, skip_password?}
 {"johndoe", true}